 - Supplemental Insurance Coverage – If you find yourself burdened by your major medical insurance plan’s high deductibles or costly coinsurance rates, supplemental insurance coverage may provide you the financial support you need.
 The cash benefits provided by a supplemental coverage plan help you pay out-of-pocket medical expenses, such as insurance deductibles, copayments or coinsurance.
 The cash payments provide you the flexibility to decide how to use them – you may use the cash for any expenses you incur due to a serious illness or accident.
 Designed to work with your primary major medical coverage – whether you have an individual plan or employer-sponsored coverage – a supplemental insurance plan helps you protect your financial security from costly expenses related to medical care.

-    Pivot Health membership packages also provide you with many additional non-insurance benefits, including
+If you buy short term medical insurance coverage from Pivot Health, we also provide you with many additional non-insurance benefits, including:

 - Unlimited access to discounted telehealth doctor consultations.

 - Your time is precious – why spend unnecessary time in a waiting room?
 Instead, connect directly with a doctor at whatever time of day it works for you – telehealth is available 24/7.
 And, it saves money compared to a standard office or urgent care facility visit.

 - With discounts of 15 percent to 40 percent on eye exams, eyeglass lenses, frames for eyeglasses and contact lenses, it’s easy and affordable to maintain good ocular health.